cjug/cjug-meeting-intro/sections/cjug.md

 --section--
+## Co-Hosted with The Chicago Microservices Meetup

+--section--
 ## We Believe in being Inclusive
  * CJUG has always been an inclusive group
  * Be curious, ask questions, avoid assumptions